-CPA (cost-per-action): This allows you to track and optimize how much you spend to get someone to take an action (or convert) on your website after clicking your ad.
+CPA (cost-per-action): This allows you to track and optimise how much you spend to get someone to take an action (or convert) on your website after clicking your ad.

-CPL (cost-per-like): This allows you to track and optimize how much you spend to get someone to ‘Like’ your Facebook Page after clicking your ad.
+CPL (cost-per-like): This allows you to track and optimise how much you spend to get someone to ‘Like’ your Facebook Page after clicking your ad.

 A lot of factors affect the cost of your ads: the audience you choose and how they react to you, for example, is a factor that weighs heavily on the cost of your Facebook Ads.
 It can also vary significantly as you target niches and sub-niches of your audience in different campaigns.
 A great example of this is retargeting: when retargeting, you’ll likely spend less than targeting a cold audience who doesn’t know anything about you.
 The default pricing option that Facebook sets for your ad is a CPC bid.
 This is a good option for when you’re first starting out, as the click through rate (CTR) for Facebook Ads is lower and paying for clicks is ultimately cheaper than if you were to pay for the same number of impressions (CPM).

 Depending on your ad’s performance, you may want to switch your Facebook bid from CPC to CPM - especially if it’s doing well with a high click-through-rate.
-But be sure to monitor impressions and clicks.
+However be sure to monitor impressions and clicks.
 If impressions on your ad increase and clicks decrease, your cost will increase and you may need to switch back to CPC pricing.
-After choosing your payment method, you can choose to set your own bid or allow Facebook to optimize your bid for you.
-Unless you’re an advanced user, it is recommended to allow Facebook to optimize your bid.
+After choosing your payment method, you can choose to set your own bid or allow Facebook to optimise your bid for you.
+Unless you’re an advanced user, it is recommended to allow Facebook to optimise your bid.